 - Physical wellbeing – “feeling better”

-And here is some good news for anyone who has not done much exercise so far: The less exercise you are used to, the faster and more you will feel the positive effects of a little more exercise.
+And here’s some good news for those who have been relatively inactive until now: The less accustomed you are to physical activity, the quicker and more pronounced you’ll feel the positive effects of a slightly more active daily life.

 Espeland, M. A. et al.: Effects of Physical Activity Intervention on Physical and Cognitive Function in Sedentary Adults With and Without Diabetes.
 In: J Gerontol A Biol Sci Med Sci, 2017, 72: 861-866